Skyscanner/travel-insight-api/source/includes/_scope.md

 - **userRegionCode:** Region name of the user
 - **userRegionName:** Region code of the user
 - **distanceToOriginInMetres:** Distance in meters between the user location and the departing airport
+- **subscription.included**: Markets and routes included in your subscription. "*" means "anything".

 ### On exits(**redirects**) data: